cespare/steller/README.md

   * Take a list of servers (must be same os/arch, must have passwordless SSH)
   * SFTP own binary onto machines and coordinate using net/rpc(?)
   * Slaves send back all the results and they're all tallied on the master
+* Request URL options
+  * URL at command-line
+  * File with a list of URLs?
+  * syntax for specifying POST bodies, headers, etc
+  * Expected responses?
+* User-configurable timeout
+* Cancel outstanding requests?
+* Use a goroutine pool to limit outstanding requests when the target server can't keep up.